-Plannir ng and Development Objectives Policies 1.
+Planni ng and Development Objectives Policies 1.
 To support the remediation of former mine sites and other contaminated sites within the City.
 1-a.
 The City will work collaboratively with other levels of government and First Nations groups to support remediation activities.
 2. To protect the quality of water in lakes and waterbodies.
 2-a.
 The City will respect the 100' reserve on land adjacent to waterbodies according to GNWT's Commissioner's Land Act and Northwest Territories Lands Act.

-3. To protect natural rivers and streams.
+lanning and D evelopment Objectives Policies 3.
+To prot ect natural rivers and streams.
 3-a.
-No harmful contaminants will be permitted to run off properties into rivers or streams 4.
-To ensure public access to shorelines of waterbodies for public enjoyment and flood management.
+No harmful contaminants will be permitted to run off properties into rivers or streams waterb ure public access to shorelines of odies for public enjoyment and nanagement.
 4-a.
-When practical, the City will acquire land on private development that is immediately adjacent to water for flood protection purposes and public access.
-5. To remediate quarrying sites responsibly when quarrying resources are exhausted.
+When practical, the City will acquire land on private development that is immediately adjacent to water for flood protection purposes and public access. ediate quarrying sites responsibly uarrying resources are exhausted.
 5-a.
-All quarries will be required to implement a remediation plan when resource is exhausted.
-6. To manage waste in a way that limits negative impacts to the natural environment.
+All quarries will be required to implement a remediation plan when resource is exhausted. nage waste in a way that limits re impacts to the natural nment.
 6-a.
 The City will increase diversion from landfill.
 6-b.The City will reduce per capita waste.
-(See Solid Waste Management Designation for more detailed objectives and policies) 7.
-To improve the quality of air.
+(See Solid Waste Management Designation for more detailed objective and policies) 7.
+To imp rove the quality of air.
 7-a.
-The City will reduce use of fossil fuels in line with the City of Yellowknife Corporate and Community Energy Action Plan 2015-2025 .
-8. To reduce light pollution.
+The City will reduce use of fossil fuels in line with the City of Yellowknife Corporate and Community Energy Action Plan 2015-2025.
+8. To redu uce light pollution.
 8-a.
-A lighting policy to protect dark skies will be created and implemented.
-9. To reduce noise pollution.
+A lighting policy to protect dark skies wi be created and implemented.
+9. To redu uce noise pollution.
 9-a.
-Natural vegetation and other types of noise barriers on major roads will be used to reduce noise levels for residents.
-9-b.
+Natural vegetation and other types of noise barriers on major roads will be used to reduce noise levels for residents 9-b.
 Industrial land uses will be required to maintain a buffer of natural vegetation on the perimeter of property.
-10. To reduce litter throughout the community.
+10. To redu commu uce litter throughout the unity.
 10-a.
 Public disposal facilities will be provided in public areas.
 10-b.
 Problem litter areas will be identified and a plan will be created and implemented to reduce litter.

-Planning and Development Objectives Policies 11.
-To protect natural slopes from erosion.
+11. To prot ect natural slopes from erosion.
 11-a.
-Natural vegetation on slopes will be protected, when possible, to preserve soil stability and reduce water run-off.
-12. To increase tree cover and natural vegetation in built areas of the City.
+Natural vegetation on slopes will be protected, when possible, to preserve soil stability and reduce water run-off. ease tree cover and natural tion in built areas of the City.
 12-a.
-The City will plant more trees and natural vegetation on municipal land that is indigenous to the area and supports biodiversity.
+The City will plant more trees and natural vegetation on municipal land the is indigenous to the area and supports biodiversity.
 12-b.
 The City will adopt a low water usage landscaping approach.

-12-c.
+Planning and Development Objectives Policies 12-b.
 Planting of trees and natural vegetation native to the region on private land will be incentivized.